adamlarosa/project/README.md

-Only one empty file, notes.txt
+Only one empty file, notes.txt, & some simple C++ source.